-The Department of Chemical and Biomolecular Engineering conducts undergraduate and graduate programs of teaching and research that focus on the areas of cellular/molecular bioengineering, systems engineering, and semiconductor manufacturing and span the general themes of energy/environment and nanoengineering.
-Aside from the fundamentals of chemical engineering (applied mathematics, thermodynamics, transport phenomena, kinetics, reactor engineering and separations), particular emphasis is on genomics and proteomics, biochips, metabolic engineering, biosynthesis, bio-nano-technology, biomaterials, air pollution, water production and treatment, combustion, environmental multimedia modeling, pollution prevention, aerosol processes, cryogenics, combinatorial catalysis, molecular simulation, process modeling/simulation/ control/optimization/integration/synthesis, membrane science, semiconductor processing, chemical vapor deposition, plasma processing and simulation, electrochemistry corrosion, polymer engineering, and hydrogen production.
+The Department of Chemical and Biomolecular Engineering conducts undergraduate and graduate programs of teaching and research that focus on the areas of cellular and biomolecular engineering, systems engineering, and semiconductor manufacturing and span the general themes of energy/environment and nanoengineering.
+Aside from the fundamentals of chemical engineering (applied mathematics, thermodynamics, transport phenomena, kinetics, reactor engineering and separations), particular emphasis is focused on metabolic engineering, protein engineering, systems biology, synthetic biology, bio-nano-technology, biomaterials, air pollution, water production and treatment, combustion, environmental multimedia modeling, pollution prevention. aerosol processes, combinatorial catalysis. molecular simulation, process modeling/ simulation/control/optimization/integration/ synthesis, membrane science, semiconductor processing, chemical vapor deposition, plasma processing and simulation, electrochemistry and corrosion, polymer engineering, and hydrogen production.
+Students are trained in the fundamental principles of these fields while acquiring

-Students are trained in the fundamental principles of these fields while learning a sensitivity to society's needs-a crucial combination in addressing the question of how industry can grow and innovate in an era of economic, environmental, and energy constraints.
+Students are trained in the fundamental principles of these fields while acquiring sensitivity to society's needs-a crucial combination needed to address the challenge of continued industrial growth and innovation in an era of economic, environmental, and energy constraints.

-The undergraduate curriculum leads to a B.S. in Chemical Engineering, is accredited by ABET and AIChE, and includes the standard curriculum, as well as bioengineering, biomedical engineering, environmental, and semiconductor manufacturing options.
+The undergraduate curriculum leads to a B.S. in Chemical Engineering, is accredited by ABET and AIChE, and includes the standard core curriculum, as well as biomedical engineering, biomolecular engineering, environmental engineering, and semiconductor manufacturing engineering options.
 The department also offers graduate courses and research leading to M.S. and Ph.D. degrees.
 Both graduate and undergraduate programs closely relate teaching and research to important industrial problems.